 Demand forecasting

 Lanza offers three planning methods: reactive, proactive, and mixed.
 For each planning method, different forecasting algorithms are available.
-These settings can be adjusted on a segment and part level basis.
+These settings can be adjusted on a segment level and part level.

 Configurable settings include: